Types of mental health medication

 The mood stabiliser lithium might cause serious side effects if you have too much of it in your blood.
 Make sure you keep regular medical appointments for blood tests to checks on lithium levels.

-Benzodiazepines can be addictive, so follow instructions about how to take them and how to come off them.
+The anti-anxiety medications called benzodiazepines, can be addictive, so follow instructions about how to take them and how to come off them.

 Don’t combine alcohol with benzodiazepines – it can be a dangerous combination.